cybercongress/cyb-ts/design/spec.md

 Together these seven web apps form my environment.
 But my experience sucks.
 All these apps share one particular pattern.
 They share 3 essential functions which are messages, feeds and contacts.
 The only app which do not follow this pattern is google search.
 That explain me a lot: I ask questions and have results which primary unaware of the most important staff for me.
 Data is fragmented and much of data is locked.
 I use 6 different icons for essentially the same stuff.

+Another thing I realised after nearly 10 years of using crypto is that trading become kinda basic and essential for my survival.
+So I decided to combine functions of bisq (otc) and 1inch (on-chain) exchanges in one convenient screen with one significant limitation that the medium of exchange will be CYB, because otherwise it will be technically infeasible to implement.
+CYB as the only medium of exchange to be honest is enough for our task.

 So I asked a question is that possible to have one consistent experience which will replace all these programs at once?
 It turns out that the app that will solve all the tasks at once does not have to be complicated.
 So I decide to start the design of such app from defining philosophic consideration, conceptual semantics and functional bounds.
 I hope this doc will help not only with initial implementation, but with advancing the idea further.

 ## Idea